StraitsX/EIPs/EIPS/eip-pbmrc1.md

         string name;
         // Value of the token in the context of the underlying wrapped ERC20-compatible token. uint256 faceValue;
-        // Token will be rendered useless after this time. uint256 expiry;
+        // Token will be rendered useless after this time (expressed in number of seconds since 1st January 1970). uint256 expiry;
         // Address of the creator of this PBM type on this smart contract. address creator;